-The Film Developers’ Cookbook by Stevel Anchell and Bill Troop is one of th most informative and up to date books on film photography.
-The latest edition was published in 2018, meaning it has information on all of the latest changes in film photography.
+The Film Developers’ Cookbook by Stevel Anchell and Bill Troop is one of the most informative and up-to-date books on film photography.
+The latest edition was published in 2018, meaning it has information on most of the latest changes in film photography.

 The book is full of hard-to-find film developer recipes, and tips on how to get the best results when developing film.

 This has been the most impactful book on my film photography and has inspired a number of the posts on this blog.
 Even the most devout film photographers will be able to learn something from this book.